Aleph Zero and Native: Building a Carbon-Negative Network

 Eco-friendly blockchains are live and being used today, and we aim to present Aleph Zero as a prime example of the industry’s commitment to addressing sustainability issues.
 By leveraging a Proof-of-Stake with the added efficiency of a novel approach to DAG, we’ve achieved a drastic reduction in energy consumption without sacrificing the security guarantees and decentralized nature the future economy will be built on.
 This reduction also makes it feasible for the network’s foundation to compensate for our energy consumption in its entirety.

 However, we are aware that offsetting the carbon footprint through the use of carbon credits is only part of the solution and should not be seen as the end-all of our ecologically minded initiatives.
 We are planning further actions that will minimize the impact of our technology stack on the environment to ensure a greener future both for ourselves and the generations that come after us.
 The list of action points we’ll be handling in the near future includes neutralizing the carbon footprint of not only the nodes connected to the network but also the carbon footprints of the core team’s activities.
 The ultimate goal for Aleph Zero is to become entirely carbon-positive.

-The last quarter of the year is getting off to a dynamic start with the Aleph Zero team attending a series of conferences that span from Lisbon to Singapore.
-Let’s take a look at where we are heading and what to expect!
-FinTech Festival, Singapore 2-4.11 Aleph Zero has been selected as the winner of
+The first quarter of the year is off to a great start.
+The Aleph Zero team is attending a series of conferences that span from Miami to Barcelona.
+Let’s look at where we are heading and what to expect!
+Quantum Miami, Miami, USA 25-27.1 We started the year by joining Quantum Miami.
+The event put